HongQiQu/InstagramOAuthDemo/README.md

 Instagram’s API uses the OAuth 2.0 protocol for simple, but effective authentication and authorization.
 OAuth 2.0 is much easier to use than previous schemes; developers can start using the Instagram API almost immediately.

 The server will redirect the user in one of two ways that you choose:
+	1. Server-side flow (reccommended):
-Server-side flow (reccommended):Redirect the user to a URI of your choice.
+		Redirect the user to a URI of your choice.
 Take the provided code parameter and exchange it for an access_token by POSTing the code to our access_token url.
+	2. Implicit flow:
-Implicit flow: Instead of handling a code, we include the access_token as a fragment (#) in the URL.
+		Instead of handling a code, we include the access_token as a fragment (#) in the URL.
 This method allows applications without any server component to receive an access_token with ease.

 This demo show two ways to get access token.